kkatherineliu/maze-solver/README.md

 # Maze Solver
 This program reads a text file as input to generate a maze with random start and end positions.
-It also provides a visualization of the BFS that it uses to solve the maze.
+It also provides a visualization of the DFS that it uses to solve the maze.

 Note: when prompted for input, please enter one of "maze1" "maze2" "maze3" or "maze4" (or create your own maze with the same structure of spaces as paths and # as the walls).